danja/chatterbox/design.md

 I'm using modules sourced from Banggood, China : [ESP32 Development Board WiFi+bluetooth Ultra Low Power Consumption Dual Cores ESP-32 ESP-32S Board Geekcreit](https://www.banggood.com/ESP32-Development-Board-WiFibluetooth-Ultra-Low-Power-Consumption-Dual-Cores-ESP-32-ESP-32S-Board-p-1109512.html) which I believe is the same as "ESP32 DEVKIT V1 - DOIT version with 36 GPIOs", and [CJMCU-1334 UDA1334A I2S Audio Stereo Decoder Module Board](https://www.banggood.com/CJMCU-1334-UDA1334A-I2S-Audio-Stereo-Decoder-Module-Board-3_3V-5V-p-1296295.html) which appears to be common across many other suppliers.
 (Banggood are inexpensive, at the cost of delivery time).

 Simple push switches are used for S0-S4, used to trigger/maintain sounds.

+*The original Chatterbox used touch switches and coincidentally the ESP32 has built-in support for capacit

 P0 & P1 are the X & Y axes of an analog (potentiometer) joystick (I got mine from [Banggood](https://www.banggood.com/Joystick-potentiometer-JH-D202X-R2R4-10K-2D-Monitor-Keyboard-ball-controller-For-Photographic-Film-p-1144188.html)).